Common Mistakes Made in Hand Embroidery

 9. Too long threads

-The length of thread is always confusing when you start out.
-I used to pull out long strands of thread, thinking that it will last longer.
-Besides having been difficult working with long threads, halfway through, the threads wore off its sheen and health.
-This is because it has been passing many times through the fabric, wearing off each time.
+The length of the thread is always confusing when you start.
+I used to pull out long strands of thread, thinking it would last longer.
+Besides having been difficult working with long threads, the threads wore off their sheen and health halfway through.
+This is because it has been passed many times through the fabric, wearing off each time.
 So, how long should the thread be?
 Well, as long as you can pull maximum with your hand!
 Thus, the maximum length must be the length of your arm.
 This also depends on what kind of stitching you are doing.

 10. Panicking with mistakes

-Chances are that you will make stitching mistakes when you start off.
+Chances are that you will make stitching mistakes when you start.
 First thing—do not panic.
 Even seasoned stitchers make mistakes.
 So what can be done?
 Try to improvise it—set the wheel of creativity on a roll!
-Most of the time you will see that the mistakes can be rectified with simple tricks or turned into something better.
+Most of the time, you will see that the mistakes can be rectified with simple tricks or turned into something better.

 Share your comments and creations with us.
-We have a picture-upload option which you can use while posting comments!
+We have a picture-upload option that you can use while posting comments!

 Warm regards,